-A QEP, retained by the contractor, is to analyze the laboratory results at least one month after results are received to determine whether there are any WQ PAL exceedances.
+A QEP, retained by the contractor, is to analyze the laboratory results as soon as possible but at least one week after results are received to determine whether there are any WQ FAL exceedances or QA/QC concerns.
 The exceedances should be noted, and GNWT-INF should be notified as soon as possible so that appropriate mitigations can be implemented.